Nenkai/ffxvi-modding/docs/modding/installing_mods_fft.md

     !!! warning
         **You should also register the classic version otherwise switching between modes may not work.
 The executable name is `FFT_classic.exe`**.
 You should also rename the application names (in Edit Application) for both to make sure to distinguish them.
 (They are technically different games, so this setup is required)

+        You should always start the Enhanced version from Reloaded-II as the Classic version always expect command line arguments for game settings.

 5. Drag & Drop `fftivc.utility.modloader.7z` to Reloaded-II.
 You may need to restart Reloaded-II to be able to drag-drop (as Windows disallows drag-drop on elevated processes).
 6. In Reloaded-II make sure to tick on the checkbox next to `FINAL FANTASY TACTICS - The Ivalice Chronicles Mod Loader` to enable it.
 7. Launch the game through Reloaded-II using 'Launch Application'.